Course Content and Outcome Guide for GD 141

 - Course Title:

 - Digital Page Design 2

 - Credit Hours:

 - Lecture Hours:

 - Lab Hours:

 - Special Fee:

 Course DescriptionCovers layout and design of multi-page printed documents.
 Includes interactive page elements, prepress and output, file management and industry-standard design processes.
 Department permission required.
-Prerequisite: GD 140.
+Prerequisites: GD 140.